tuadmin/lessql/docs/conventions.md

 LessQL provides solutions for all of these use cases.
-This section contains real-world examples showing how to define alternate primary keys, assocations and reference keys.
+This section contains real-world examples showing how to define alternate primary keys, associations and reference keys.

 Because SQL is case-insensitive, you should always use `snake_case` for table names, column names, and aliases.